JBastian29/so1_actividades_201905711/actividad3/readme.md

         }
     }

-Y tambien debemos agregar lo siguiente a nuestro nginx.Dockerfile:
+Y tambien debemos modificar lo siguiente a nuestro nginx.Dockerfile:

     FROM nginx:1.22.1-alpine as runner